Steering Aids Help Keep You on the Right Course

-This steering system is designed for people with limited or no use of lower extremities by good strength in one arm and hand.
+This steering system is designed for people with limited or no use of lower extremities but good strength in one arm and hand.
 Its main component is a knob through which steering, brake, and throttle are activated.
 Auxiliary switches can be located adjacent to the knob, with toggle switches for convenience.

 Steering Column Extension

-This extension brings the steering wheel 2 -6″ closer to the wheelchair driver.
-It provides extra leg room and compensates for reduced range of movement.
+This extension brings the steering wheel 2–6″ closer to the wheelchair driver.
+It provides extra legroom and compensates for reduced range of movement.

 Spinner knobs permit safe operation of the steering wheel by drivers who must steer with one hand.
 It allows them to remain in contact with the steering wheel at all times.
 They come in a variety of configurations including an amputee ring, knob, so called “quad-steering cuff,” palm grip, tri-pin and v-grip.

 This reduces the effort required to steer the vehicle by approximately 70 per cent.
 A back-up steering system is usually recommended.
 It is available for vehicles with power steering.